justeattakeaway/pie/apps/pie-docs/src/components/notification/overview/overview.md

 ### Neutral

-Neutral  provides generic messages to users that may not be related to the current action or task they’re performing.
+Neutral notification provides generic messages to users that may not be related to the current action or task they’re performing.
 Does not require immediate action and can be dismissed on a timer or persist, depending on the content.

 {% contentPageImage {
     src:"../../../assets/img/components/notification/variation-neutral.svg",
     alt: "The neutral variant of the notification component.",
-    width: 1024
+    width: 1024,
+    variant: "secondary"
 } %}

 ### Neutral alternative